magicoli/project-donations-wc/readme.txt

 = Can I link project to a project page / a specific projects list? =

-Not currently, but these features could be added in a future release.
+Yes, activate "Add project post type" or choose a post type dedicated to projects in WooCommerce Product Donations settings tab.

+= Can cutomer choose the purchase amount? =

+Yes, activate "Customer defined amount" in WooCommerce Product Donations settings tab.

 = Can I see sales statistics per project? =

-Not currently, but these features could be added in a future release.
+Not currently, but this feature will be added in a future release.
+You can still get some insights from WooCommerce stats, however.

-= Can cutomer choose the purchase amount? =

-Yes

 == Changelog ==

 = 1.4 =
 * renamed plugin as project-donations-wc